 Is Bruxism Worrisome?

-If you suspect your child is grinding their teeth, it’s important to bring them in and let Dr. Mark or Dr Ellen McOmie take evaluate them.
+If you suspect your child is grinding their teeth, it’s important to bring them in and let Dr. Mark McOmie take to evaluate them.
 Some symptoms of bruxism include:

 - Grinding noises while your child is asleep